LONDON (AP) – FIFA vice president Prince Ali will urge soccer's rulemakers on Saturday to overturn a ban on Islamic female players wearing hijabs.

 Prince Ali says ''the present situation is saying to women worldwide that you're not allowed to participate for a reason that makes no sense.
 That's prejudice.
 It's not fair.''

-He insists that permitting hijabs is ''not an issue of religious symbolism - it is simple a case of cultural modesty.''
+He insists that permitting hijabs is ''not an issue of religious symbolism - it is simply a case of cultural modesty.''

 If the motion is rejected, the prince says ''there will be lot of soul searching about what the priorities are in this sport.''